mazaclub/encompass-mercury/README.md

 Features
 --------

-  * Arbitrary blockchains can be used via .conf files.
+  * Arbitrary blockchains can be used via modules.
 See src/chains/README.md for details.

   * The server indexes UTXOs by address, in a Patricia tree structure